voschezang/coding-handbook/management/management-principles.md

 Timeline, scope and capacity are related.
 If one changes, then at least one of the others will too.

+**In business**

+Components

+- Increase revenue, now and in the future.
+- Protect revenue, in the future.
+- Reduce cost, now and in the future.
+- Avoid cost, now and in the future.
+- Increase leverage (eg platforms, automation), in the future.

 ### Change

 Note that these can all involve [*change*](../intelligence/learning.md).
 A typical challenge is to change processes that are optimized for the status quo.
 See also [organizational culture](../systems/organization-structure.md).